juliwold/DeepLearning_HomeExercise/report/report.md

 Poor detection at site Galbyveien.
 Undetected smaller saplings.

-## Reasons for differing performance

-- Why does the model trained on my own dataset perform worse?
-  - Limited training data (variation).
-  - Unbalanced train/val split.
-    - Mainly large trees in val.
-    - One image without annotations.
-- Larger models did not improve performance
-  - Dataset size to small and/or poor annotation quality.
+## Comparison of models

+There was little difference in performance between the two sets of annotations. **My annotations** consisting of 48 images with 280 annotaitons performed similar to **All annotations** consisting of 387 images with 5062 annotations.
+Higher quality of annotations in **My annotations** may compensate for the decrease in dataset size compared to **All annotations**.
+The larger dataset size of **All annotations** might also be the reason for the *medium* size model performing best, compared to the *nano* model selected for **My annotations**.

 # Conclusion

-- Good quality training data is important.
-- Quatity of trainng data is also important.
+- Quality of annotations is more important than quantity of annotations.
-  - Altough my annotations might be better than average student?, few observations can lead to imbalanced training.
+  - My set of 48 annotated images performed similar to the dataset of 387 images with annotations.
 - Model size has the largest impact on model speed.
-  - The effect of image size greatly increases with model size.
+  - The effect of image size increases with model size.
-- Training performance and ml metrics are not indicative of domain performance.
+- Training performance is not representative for domain performance.
-  - Confidence threshold is probably set to high for **My annotations**
-  - Caused by inbalanced train/val split.
+  - **All annotations** performed worse than **My annotations** in training while the difference assessed by ML or domain metrics were minimal.